Skip to Content

 Spicy Lamb Cutlets

 My love of lamb is hardly hidden here on my website.
-However, spending 13 years in a country where it was difficult to find and really rather expensive made my forrays into lamb cooking a rarity.
+However, spending 13 years in a country where it was difficult to find and really rather expensive made my forays into lamb cooking a rarity.

-This recipe though is a celebration of being able to find wonderful lamb at a much more palatable price.
+This recipe, though, is a celebration of being able to find wonderful lamb at a much more palatable price.

-It features the wonderful loin of lamb something that has only appeared here once before in my lamb tikka kebabs.
+It features the wonderful loin of lamb, something that has only appeared here once before in my lamb tikka kebabs.

-This time I use it on the bone in the form of lamb cutlets, the same cut used in my lamb chop curry and Greek lamb chops.
-I French trim them before marinating in rose harissa, cumin and dried mint.
+This time, I use it on the bone in the form of lamb cutlets, the same cut used in my lamb chop curry and Greek lamb chops.
+I French-trim them before marinating in rose harissa, cumin and dried mint.

-Preparation is key for this recipe but you can do it all in advance and cooking takes no more than 20 minutes!
+Preparation is key for this recipe, but you can do it all in advance, and cooking takes no more than 20 minutes!

 Overhead harissa lamb cutlets served on herby buttered couscous with a spicy sauce.